UnCoqui/TA100-GitFlowWebsite/7_PullRequestReview.md

 - Avoid hyperbole. (“NEVER do…”)
 - Aim to develop professional skills, group knowledge and product quality, through group critique.
 - Be aware of negative bias with online communication.
 (If content is neutral, we assume the tone is negative.)
 Can you use positive language as opposed to neutral?
-- Its ok to use emojis to clarify tone.
+- It's ok to use emojis to clarify tone.
 Compare "👌 Good job 👍” to “Good job.”
+Obviously, there will be workplace guidelines aoprunf this that you will need to follow.

 ## Did you get a Change Request?
 If someone requested a change to your pull request, navigate to your pull request and open it.
 You can view their change request here:

 <img src="images/pullRequestChange.jpg" width="60%" length="60%">

+Make the requested changes and submit.